0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-binaries.md

 On Polygon, it is recommended that you keep the owner and signer keys different.

-* Signer — the address that signs the checkpoint transactions.
-The recommendation is to keep at least 1 ETH on the signer address.
+* Signer: The address that signs the checkpoint transactions.
+It is advisable to keep at least 1 ETH on the signer address.
-* Owner — the address that does the staking transactions.
-The recommendation is to keep the MATIC tokens on the owner address.
+* Owner: The address that does the staking transactions.
+It is advisable to keep the MATIC tokens on the owner address.

 ### Generating a Heimdall private key